Sorry, I do not value($$$) your privacy. :^) — Privacy Policy

 None of this should be present in brand new systems except within a cleanly-separated compatibility layer (like Plan9 ape).

-NULL-Terminated strings
+NULL-Terminated lists

 Slow to parse